 One thing that’s worth keeping an eye on: these broad-based risk-off moves will invariably put downward pressure on bund yields and indeed as the sentiment worsened in the overnight, German 30y yields dropped 6bps and bund futures rallied back to post-Sintra levels, but when you think about the rate diffs pillar for EURUSD, don’t forget that Treasury yields have to contend with gridlock in Washington whereas Italy and the German elections notwithstanding, Europe has cleared its biggest political hurdle (the French elections).

 So the point is, during risk-off episodes, one could easily argue that there will be more downward pressure on U.S. yields than on bund yields which sets the stage for a further narrowing of the UST-bund spread and if that happens, well then it will give EURUSD another excuse to keep on rallying.

 Meanwhile, the combination of a euro that’s getting some safe haven traction as the risk-off move accelerates is effectively creating a Topix-Nikkei-yen-type relationship for European equities – but unlike Japanese benchmarks, the EuroStoxx doesn’t benefit from Draghi buying ETFs.

-European stocks hit 6-month lows on Tuesday:NFTRH Premium for your 50-70 page weekly report (don't worry, lots of graphical content!), interim updates and NFTRH+ chart and trade ideas or the free eLetter for an introduction to our work.
-Or simply keep up to date with plenty of public content at NFTRH.com and Biiwii.com.
-Also, you can follow via Twitter @BiiwiiNFTRH, StockTwits, RSS or sign up to receive posts directly by email (right sidebar).
+European stocks hit 6-month lows on Tuesday:NFTRH Premium for an in-depth weekly market report, interim updates and NFTRH+ chart and trade ideas; or the free eLetter for an introduction to our work.
+You can also keep up to date with plenty of actionable public content at NFTRH.com.
+Or follow via Twitter @BiiwiiNFTRH, StockTwits or RSS.
+Also check out the quality market writers at Biiwii.com.